African Self-Drive Adventure

 Should you go on an organised tour or a self-drive?
 They both have advantages and disadvantages.

 On an organised tour, you have nothing to worry about.
 Just show up, and everything else is taken care of.
 You will have a choice of several routes, but you cannot just go whenever you want and stay where you want.
-You will be in a vehicle with several other people on a package deal.
+You will be in a vehicle with several other people as part of a package deal.
 With a self-drive, you have your own vehicle and can stop wherever you wish.
 This is great if you want to stop to photograph a bird or another animal.
 The organised tour vehicle will not stop whenever you ask.
-With a self-driving tour, you can plan your route and go wherever you want. and stay at each location for as long as you want.
+With a self-driving tour, you can plan your route and go wherever you want, and stay at each location for as long as you want.

 Because you will not have a guide, self-driving is much cheaper.
 The cost of a guide is the major expense on an organised tour.
 I arranged a 23-day trip for $5000 (Canadian dollars) for two people.
 I see organised tours charging more than $10,000 (U.S.) each for a one-week trip.
 Self-driving is much cheaper.